 - There is no price protection for your shares in the Plan.
 Your investment in the shares held in the Plan will be exposed to changes in market conditions and changes in the market value of the shares.
 Your ability to liquidate or otherwise dispose of shares in the Plan is subject to the terms of the Plan and the withdrawal procedures thereunder.
 You may not be able to withdraw or sell your shares in the Plan in time to react to market conditions.
-Plan accounts are not insured or protected by the Securities Investor Protection Corporation or any other entity and are not guaranteed by the Federal Deposit Insurance Corporation or any government agency. - The Purchase Price for any shares that you purchase or sell under the Plan will vary and cannot be predicted.
+The Two Harbors common stock is not insured by the FDIC or any other government agency.
+Two Harbors common stock does not represent deposits or other obligations of, and is not guaranteed by, Wells Fargo Shareowners Services or Two Harbors.
+Common stock held in the Plan is not subject to protection under the Securities Investor Protection Act of 1970. - The Purchase Price for any shares that you purchase or sell under the Plan will vary and cannot be predicted.
 You may purchase or sell shares at a Purchase Price that is different from (more or less than) the price that you would face if you acquired or sold shares on the open market on the related dividend payment date or the date or dates on which the Plan Administrator purchases shares of our common stock for the Plan, or sale date, as appropriate. - We may not be able to pay dividends.
 In order to qualify as a REIT, we generally must distribute to our stockholders at least 90% of our REIT taxable income each year.
 This distribution requirement limits our ability to maintain future dividend payments if earnings decline.
 The requirements to qualify for REIT tax status are complex and technical, and we may not be able to qualify for reasons beyond our control.
 If we are unable to qualify for REIT tax status, then we may not be able to make distributions to our stockholders. - No discount may be available for any or all initial investments or optional cash investments.
 While a discount from market prices of up to 3% may be established from time to time, at our sole discretion, for purchases in excess of \$10,000 per month, a discount for one month will not ensure the availability of a discount or the same discount in future months.
 Each month, we may change or eliminate the discount without giving you prior notice. - The market price for our common stock varies, and you should purchase shares for long-term investment only.
 Although our common stock currently is traded on the NYSE, we cannot assure you that there will, at any time in the future, be an active trading market for our common stock.
 Even if there is an active trading market for our common stock, we cannot assure you that you will be able to sell all of your shares at one time or at a favorable price, if at all.
 As a result, you should participate in the Plan only if you are capable of, and seeking, to make a long-term investment in our common stock.